iniself/noba/README.md

 **You can visit our wiki homepage for more information [EN](https://github.com/iniself/backtrader_bokeh/wiki) | [中文](https://github.com/iniself/backtrader_bokeh/wiki/wiki-zh)**

-Library to add extended plotting capabilities to [Backtrader](https://www.backtrader.com/) using [Bokeh](https://bokeh.org/).

-Backtrader_Bokeh is based on the awesome `backtrader_plotting` (<https://github.com/verybadsoldier/backtrader_plotting>) and `btplotting`(https://github.com/happydasch/btplotting)
+`Backtrader_Bokeh` to add extended plotting capabilities to [Backtrader](https://www.backtrader.com/) using [Bokeh](https://bokeh.org/) based on the awesome [backtrader_plotting](https://github.com/verybadsoldier/backtrader_plotting) and [btplotting](https://github.com/happydasch/btplotting).

-`Backtrader_Bokeh` is a complete rework of `backtrader_plotting` with the live client in focus.
 Besides this, a lot of issues are fixed and new functionality is added.
 See the list below for differences.

 **What is different:**